The number of SEMA Show attendees for 2021 is up in the air but we can show how big the show is in terms of square feet.

 How big is SEMA?

 The Upper South Hall is 464,658 square feet and is approximately 1,690 feet end-to-end.
 The Empire State Building is a “mere” 1,454 feet tall including the spire.
-If you could somehow lay the Empire State Building on its side with its base at the entrance to the Upper South Hall, the tip of the antenna would end between the Alliant Power booth, #34310 and the Motor City Aftermarket booth, #34307.
+If you could somehow lay the Empire State Building on its side with its base at the entrance to the Upper South Hall, the tip of the antenna would end near the International Surface Technologies, #34308 or the McKee’s booth, #33308.

 The other halls combine for 1.2 million net square feet of exhibit space, plus 1 million additional square feet of attractions around the convention center and in the Westgate Las Vegas Resort & Casino next door.
 There are 1,500 feature vehicles scheduled and over 3,000 products featured in the New Products Showcase.

-See you in Las Vegas and use the hashtag #SEMA2018 on social media.
-And of course if you’re attending AAPEX use the hashtag #AAPEX18 on social media.
+We hope to see you in Las Vegas in 2021.
+If you’re discussing the show on social media, use the hashtag #SEMAShow2020.
+And of course if you’re attending the AAPEX Show at the Sands Convention Center use the hashtag #AAPEX20 on social media.

 Source for Las Vegas Convention Center dimensions: Google Maps and Vegas Means Business.